khanhnguyenbui/RuleEngine_Backup_ForDeepEngine/BackupES.md

 GET /_snapshot/omnovos_backup/snapshot_1
 ```

-You might get this result, it means the backup is in progress.
+We might get this result, it means the backup is in progress.

 ```
 {